ehehhh/JamSolver/README.md

 JamSolver
 =========
-A Google CodeJam boilerplate reducer, allowing you to concentrate on the real problem, not IO.
+A Google CodeJam boilerplate reducer, allowing you to concentrate on solving the problem, not implementing IO.

 __At least Java 7 is required to use this.__